 80/35: Festival opener Yungblud replaced by Des Moines band after tour bus breaks down

 Say goodbye to the 70s; it's about to get chilly.
-WHO-HD TV, Special to the Register
+Des Moines Register

 Yungblud, 80/35's main-stage opener, canceled his appearance at the Des Moines music festival Friday after his bus broke down.